wilsonzlin/queued/README.md

 ## Safety

 At the API layer, only a successful response (i.e. `2xx`) means that the request has been successfully persisted to disk.
 Assume any interrupted or failed requests did not safely get stored, and retry as appropriate.
+Changes are strongly consistent and immediately visible to all other callers.

 Internally, queued records a hash of persisted data (including metadata and data of messages), to verify integrity when starting the server.
 It's recommended to use error-detecting-and-correcting durable storage when running in production, like any other stateful workload.